dcaribou/transfermarkt-datasets/README.md

 ```

 ![dbt](resources/dbt.png)

+> :warning: Make sure that you are using a DukcDB version that matches that [that is used in the project](devcontainer/devcontainer.json).

 ### python api
 A thin python wrapper is provided as a convenience utility to help with loading and inspecting the dataset (for example, from a notebook).